aderbalfarias/snippet/README.md

-# Example
+# Snippet

-This repository stores parts of codes or files containing content that the author believes may be useful.
+Snippet repository stores parts of codes or files containing content that the author believes may be useful.